Tennant Creek: History

 1935 and began baking bread the next day.
-In 1937 he built Armstrong's bakery and cafe where he lived and worked for more than twenty years as baker and cafe proprietor.
+In 1937 he built Armstrong's bakery and cafe, where he lived and worked for more than twenty years as baker and cafe proprietor.
 The building still stands today, albeit under a different guise.
-Cecil's telephone number was simply the number 1 and his Post Office box was also number 1.
+Cecil's telephone number was simply the number 1 and his post office box was also number 1.

 Another important contributor to Tennant life was Mrs Weaber, wife of the blind owner of the Rising Sun Mine, one of the richest gold mines in the district before World War II.
-A devout Catholic, Mrs Weaber paid for the old church at Pine Creek to be transported to Tennant Creek plank by wooden plank, thereby establishing the Tennant Creek Catholic Church.
-Mrs Weaber also started the Tennant Creek Christmas tree event, when in the early 1930s she held a party at her husband's gold mine and gave every child on the gold field a present.
-Mrs Weaber's generosity continues into the present day.
+A devout Catholic, Weaber paid for the old church at Pine Creek to be transported to Tennant Creek plank by wooden plank, thereby establishing the Tennant Creek Catholic Church.
+Weaber also started the Tennant Creek Christmas tree event, when in the early 1930s she held a party at her husband's gold mine and gave every child on the gold field a present.
+Weaber's generosity continues into the present day.
 Every year the town erects a public Christmas tree and every child, local or visitor, is given a present.
 The Weaber family left Tennant Creek in 1940 following a series of personal family tragedies.
 They sold the lease to what would become Tennant's richest post war mine, Nobles Nob, before they realised its potential.
 Nobles Nob was named after Jack Noble, an old friend of the Weaber family from the days when they all lived in the Kimberley Region of Western Australia.

-Gold Mining was all but shut down in Tennant Creek in 1942.
+Gold mining was all but shut down in Tennant Creek in 1942.
 The only mine to remain operational was a large mine with its own crushing plant.
 During World War II, the Australian Army set up the 55th Australian Camp Hospital near Tennant Creek.
 The Royal Australian Air Force utilised Tennant Creek Airfield as an emergency landing ground.

+On 22 January 1988 the town was struck by a sequence of strong earthquakes.